Gets the parent in the logical tree for this element.

 The property system will potentially recalculate all property values of an element when it is reparented, because some properties inherit values through the logical tree.
 The DataContext that applies for bindings can also change when elements are reparented.

 Changing an element's parent is typically only done through manipulation of collections, by using dedicated add or remove methods, or through setting content properties of elements.

 The most typical scenario for using the property is to obtain a reference and then get various FrameworkContentElement property values from the parent.
-For templates, the of the template eventually will be Nothing.
+For templates, the of the template eventually will be a null reference (Nothing in Visual Basic).
 To get past this point and extend into the logical tree where the template is actually applied, use TemplatedParent.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2